xRuiAlves/FEUP-AEDA-TPs/README.md

 # AEDA 2017/18

-This repository contains solved exercises / sample problem solutions from the Curricular Unit "Arquitetura e Estruturas de Dados" (Data Structures and Architecture) from the Integrated Master's Degree in Computer Engineering at FEUP.
+This repository contains solved exercises / sample problem solutions from the Curricular Unit "Algorítmos e Estruturas de Dados" (Algortihms and Data Structures) from the Integrated Master's Degree in Computer Engineering at FEUP.

-In this Curricular Unit the programming language used is C++.
+The programming language used in this curricular unit is C++.